 This book contains all the student help information for Solent Online Learning.

 |Course:||Student Support for Online Learning Technologies|

 |Book:||Solent Online Learning for students|

 What is Solent Online Learning?

 Solent Online Learning provides online access to course materials as part of your learning experience at Southampton Solent University.
-You can participate in forums, create your own blog, access course materials and communicate with your peers and your lecturers.
-You will also use Solent Online Learningfor submitting online assessments.
+You can participate in forums to communicate with your peers and your lecturers and use Solent Online Learning for submitting online assessments.

 Through Solent Online Learning you can gain access to many useful resources such as Succeed@Solent, which gives you advice and guidance on achieving the most from your studies.
 Or Careerbox, which gives you carefully selected advice, videos and careers information PDFs.